-You can use the notifications API to target a personal Microsoft account or a work or school Azure Active Directory (Azure AD) account to deliver notifications.
+You can use the notifications API to target a personal Microsoft account or a work or school Microsoft Entra account to deliver notifications.
 The platform distributes this notification to all user endpoints running your application or service, including Windows UWP, iOS, Android, and web endpoints.
 This capability helps maximize outreach by ensuring appropriate notifications can reach your target, wherever they are.

 Easily manage notifications across endpoints

 Using the new and improved notifications client SDK within your client application, you can update the state of a notification and sync that state across all endpoints.
 For example, when a user acts on a notification on one device, you can update the state of this notification (such as marking it as read or dismissed), and the same state change will be distributed to all other endpoints.
 The Microsoft Graph notifications API tracks the state of your user's notifications in a centralized way, making it easy for you to ensure that your notifications are handled once, and dismissed everywhere, thereby minimizing redundancy and ensuring a great customer experience.

 You can use the notifications API to retrieve notification history based on an expiration time you define (up to 30 days).
 Notifications that are marked as read or dismissed are still retrievable from the history, enabling in-app views of notification history as well as enabling you to build on insights and intelligence.

 On platforms like iOS, under certain power conditions, raw data notifications might be delayed in delivery due to batching, or not reach the target endpoint at all.
 For high-priority notifications being delivered to users on iOS, the Microsoft Graph notifications platform allows you to specify a raw-to-visual toast notification "fallback" option that automatically sends a visual toast notification to the target iOS device, thereby ensuring your user gets notified near real-time.